Connect with others who understand.

 Medically reviewed by Vedran Radonić, M.D., Ph.D.

-Members of myPHteam have asked others how their pulmonary arterial hypertension (PAH) relates to their hearts and lungs.
+Some members of myPHteam have asked about how their pulmonary arterial hypertension (PAH) relates to their hearts and lungs.
 “What does PAH mean or do to your heart?
 The shortness of breath is very scary,” one member posted.

-Your heart and lungs work together to keep oxygen-rich blood moving throughout your body.
+Your heart and lungs help move oxygen-rich blood throughout your body.
 A problem with either of these vital organs can spell trouble for your cardiovascular system and the rest of your body.
-When you’re living with PAH, one of five types of pulmonary hypertension (PH), there’s usually an issue in your lungs or heart — or both.
+When you’re living with PAH — one of the five types of pulmonary hypertension (PH) — problems usually develop in the lungs, the heart, or both.

-This article provides a general overview of how your heart and lungs function together.
+This article provides a general overview of the connection between your heart and lungs and how they function together.
 To understand one system, you’ll need to understand the other.
 Armed with this knowledge, you’ll have a better idea of what’s happening in your body with PAH.

 How Do Your Heart and Lungs Work Together?